codacy-badger/QS-Tiles/README.md

 - Access to assistant and sound search
 - Access to notification history
-- Take, edit and share screenshot
+- Take, edit and share screenshot you can also take partial screenshot on long click to Screenshot Tile!
 - Shutdown & reboot device*
 - Control immersive mode**